 The paper is about how to combine, in general, a behavioral prior with a critic in a particular way that is amenable to model-free reinforcement learning and efficient generation of high reward trajectories.
 With ITRA as the prior and a suitably trained critic, CriticSMC enables rapid test-time generation of infraction-free trajectories such as those shown in the center plots.
 The two different trajectories taken correspond to behavior diversity remaining in the SMC-computed planning as inference implicit policy reflecting infraction-free but still human-like trajectories.

 More examples follow.
 In all ITRA, the prior, causes an infraction to occur.
 Acting under the CriticSMC planning as inference policy starting from the same initial configuration avoids these infractions.

-CriticSMC is an integral part of Inverted AI's soon to be released "Drive" cloud API product and helps ensure low NPC infraction rates even in novel environments.
+CriticSMC is an integral part of Inverted AI's DRIVE cloud API product and helps ensure low NPC infraction rates even in novel environments.

 As part of this work the research team also made up a synthetic environment in which an agent tries to get to a goal location without hitting a wall or being hit by evil NPCs.
 The results from employing CriticSMC in this environment are pretty cool.